M2-branes on Discs and Multi-Charged Spindles: Uplift to 11d supergravity

-In order to compute the central charge, it is convenient to use the metric in the form of \eqref{met:class}.
-We can now compute the two-dimensional Newton's constant to be the simple result
+In order to compute the free energy, it is convenient to use the metric in the form of \eqref{met:class}.
+We find that the two-dimensional Newton's constant is given by the simple expression